esauvisky/Draw-On-Gnome/README.md

 bash <(wget -qO- https://raw.githubusercontent.com/daveprowse/scripts/refs/heads/main/doys-install.sh)
 ```

 > **IMPORTANT!!** Always check scripts before running them!
-If you are uncomfortable running the script, or cannot run the script, then install manually below.
+If you are uncomfortable running the script, or cannot run the script, then install manually with Option #2 below.

 The script will identify your version of GNOME (if it is between v42 and v47) and install the correct version of the extension automatically.

-When complete, logout and log back in, and enable the extension:
+When complete, logout and log back in

+Then enable the extension:

 - In the CLI:
   ```console